wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-config.md

             String
         </td>
         <td>
-            The complete connection URI containing the server details, credentials and the connection options.
+            The complete connection URI containing the server details, credentials, and the connection options.
         </td>
         <td>
             -